falcon71/kln90b/README.md

 ## FAQ
 ### I press the power button and the device stays off

 Make sure your aircraft is powered.
 It will also take a few seconds for the screen to warm up, before the welcome page will be shown.
+Also check that the aircraft has electricity and no circuit brakers are pulled.

 ### It takes a long time until a GPS signal is acquired